Chilkat place names

 In all my writing and cartography since publication of Haa L’éelk’w Hás Aani Saax’ú: Our grandparents’ names on the land (Thornton & Martin, eds.
-2012), I’ve used Lingít place names whenever available, followed by their translation in italic, and IWGN (important white guy name) in parentheses.
-Euronames, however regal or preemptive, were afterthoughts.
+2012), I’ve used Lingít place names whenever available, followed by their translation in italic, and colonial or “commemorative” name in parentheses.

 Lingít place names in the downtown area.

 And as for the name of this website—JuneauNature—sorry!
 After 4 years of incubation, I guess it’s irrevocably ‘locked-in.’
-If I were starting today, I’d probably name it something like SoutheastAlaskaNature, less beholden to IWGNs.
+If I were starting today, I’d probably name it something like SoutheastAlaskaNature, less beholden to old white dudes.
+Or, better yet—since Southeast Alaska is also a euro-construct (“Southeast” of what?!)—LingítAaníNature.
+Of course, as an old white dude myself, I need to weigh support for the revolution against the perception of appropriation.

-The essay Naming our home, linked below, summarizes what I’ve learned about the history of names, and the political realities of restoring original names to official maps.
-Meanwhile, for our own maps, free of bureaucratic constraints, let’s get down to it!
+The essay Naming our home, summarizes what I’ve learned about the history of names, and the political realities of restoring original names to official maps.
+State and Federally funded maps can only use place names sanctified by the US Board on Geographic Names.
+Although ponderous, there are encouraging trends within that Washington DC-based institution, and even more good stuff happening in cartographic offices closer to home.
+Meanwhile, for our own maps, freed of bureaucratic constraints, let’s get down to it!

 2020 | Richard Carstensen | geopdf, 17MBA fireside presentation My talk at the Visitor Center in February, 2020 explored the past 20,000 years of glaciation and…